What are restricted stock units (RSUs) and how do they work in the UK? 2026 guide

 Emma-Jane Stogdon

-Some companies offer their employees stock when they join the business, or as an annual bonus based on company performance.
-But what actually are RSUs and how do they work in the UK?
+Some companies offer their employees RSUs when they join, or as an annual bonus based on company performance.
+But what is an RSU exactly and how do they work in the UK?

-And if you’re looking to help grow your income, check out Wise Interest.
-You can earn returns on GBP, USD and EUR by opening a Wise account and investing in a fund that holds government-guaranteed assets.
+Plus, if you’re looking to help grow your income, check out Wise Interest.
+You can earn returns on GBP, USD and EUR by opening a Wise account, turning on Wise Interest and investing in a fund that holds government-guaranteed assets.
 Capital at risk.
+Growth not guaranteed.

 When investing, your capital is at risk.
 The value of your investments can go down as well as up and you may get back less than you put in.
 Tax treatment depends on your individual circumstances and may be subject to future change.
 The content of this article is provided for informational purposes only and is not intended to be, nor does it constitute, any form of personal advice.